RenderToolbox/VirtualScenesEngine/README.md

 # VirtualScenesEngine
 Leverage [VirtualScenesAssets](https://github.com/RenderToolbox/VirtualScenesAssets) into myriad scenes that we can render and analyze.

-This is a work in progress.
-For now, here are some docks and images based on a [proof of concept example](https://github.com/RenderToolbox/VirtualScenesEngine/blob/master/examples/poc.m).

 # Overview
 The goal of VirtualScenesEngine is to leverage our [VirtualScenesAssets](https://github.com/RenderToolbox/VirtualScenesAssets) into myriad virtual scenes that we can manipulate, render, and analyze.

 # 3D Models